 This phased-in return to campus is a conditions-based, four-phase plan designed to safely and deliberately return our employees to the workplace.
 The phases were developed based on the current guidance of the Centers for Disease Control and Prevention (CDC), the South Carolina Department of Health and Environmental Control (DHEC), the State of South Carolina and other best practices to support the successful reopening of our campus community.
-As knowledge and understanding of the coronavirus (COVID-19) continue to evolve in the coming weeks, institutional plans and guidance will be updated as appropriate.

 The purpose of this information is to provide broad institutional and operational-level guidance and to empower senior leadership on the UofSC Columbia campus to build unit-level plans that will enable the safe return of employees to campus and ensure the efficient conduct of academics, research, extra-curricular activities and intercollegiate athletics when students return to campus for the start of the 2020 academic year.
 The success of our efforts to reopen our campus depends on the commitment of each employee to exercise common sense and good judgment and to comply with the guidance and directives contained in this document.